fuvty/neural-subgraph-learning-GNN/README.md

 # Neural Subgraph Learning Library

 Neural Subgraph Learning (NSL) is a general library that implements various tasks related to learning of subgraph relations.

-It is able to perform 2 tasks:
-1. Neural subgraph matching.
-2. Frequent subgraph mining.

 ## Neural Subgraph Matching
-The library implements the algorithm [NeuroMatch](http://snap.stanford.edu/subgraph-matching/).

 ### Problem setup
 Given a query graph Q anchored at node q, and a target graph T anchored at node v,